Zivsteve/trendgetter-api/README.md

 <details>
   <summary>GitHub</summary>

-> GitHub doesn't have an API, but it has a trending page which we can parse:
+> GitHub doesn't have an official API, but it has a trending page which we can parse:
 > https://github.com/trending

 > We can also get trending developers: